jundalisay/sp/content/en/research/confucius/analects/chapter-10c.md

 {{< /l >}}

-[Footnote 26=  The men of virtuous life were Yen Yuen (Hw�i), Min Tsz-k'ien, Yen Pihniu, and Chung-kung (Yen Yung); the speakers and debaters were Tsai Wo and Tsz-Kung; the (capable) government servants were Yen Yu and Tsz-Lu; the literary students, Tsz-yu and Tsz-hi�.]
+[Footnote 26=The men of virtuous life were Yen Yuen (Hwi), Min Tsz-k'ien, Yen Pihniu, and Chung-kung (Yen Yung); the speakers and debaters were Tsai Wo and Tsz-Kung; the (capable) government servants were Yen Yu and Tsz-Lu; the literary students, Tsz-yu and Tsz-hi.]